In this Guide

 Shark Rocket Corded

 The corded design means you don’t have to worry about running out of charge.
-That makes the Shark a better choice for more time-consuming tasks like vacuuming the car or cleaning out pet enclosures!
+That makes the it a better choice for more time-consuming tasks like vacuuming the car or cleaning out pet enclosures!

 It includes a powered brush head.
 It’s extra wide, with a 6” nozzle and motorized brush for scrubbing pet fur off fabric upholstery and carpeted stairs.
-That’s a big plus over the Dyson if you have a car with cloth seats, or a full-size vacuum without a turbo brush attachment.
+That’s a big plus over the other brand if you have a car with cloth seats, or a full-size vacuum without a turbo brush attachment.
 You’ll be able to clean carpeted stairs and upholstery without so much elbow grease!

 It’s just as light as the Dyson, even with the motorized brush!